 The following types of programs will require some form of manual processing.
 Reports will be provided as soon as available following the COLA run.
-In addition, Job Aids have been developed to assist staff with processing and will be available to staff when the report is distributed.

 a.
 Medically Needy with Expired Base Periods: These programs must be processed to determine if a new base period is appropriate.
 Staff should use existing processes to determine if a new base period is to be established.
 Although the SSA income should be updated as part of the COLA process, staff should check the income budgeted on the case when processing.
 Staff shall use existing processes to complete this work.
-Necessary case work must be completed prior to medical card cutoff for February 2020.
+Necessary case work must be completed prior to MMIS Monthly.
+See the Processing Deadline Code Cards in the KEES Repository for information about the date in which MMIS Monthly occurs.